MV Britannic (1929)

 In 1934 White Star merged with Cunard Line; however, both Britannic and Georgic retained their White Star Line colours and flew the house flags of both companies.

 From 1935 the pair served London, and at the time they were the largest ships to do so.
 From early in her career Britannic operated on cruises as well as scheduled transatlantic services.
 Diesel propulsion, economical speeds and modern "cabin ship" passenger facilities enabled Britannic and Georgic to make a profit throughout the 1930s, when many other liners were unable to do so.

-In the Second World War Britannic was a troop ship.
+In the Second World War Britannic served as a troop ship, transporting more than 170,000 troops during the duration of the war, and she ultimately emerged unscathed.
 In 1947 she was overhauled, re-fitted, modernised and returned to civilian service.
 She outlived her sister Georgic and became the last White Star liner still in commercial service.
 Britannic was scrapped in 1961 after three decades of service.